ljmerza/chores/docs/NOTIFICATION_SCHEDULE_PLAN.md

 ## Implementation Steps
 1) Add models/migration for `Household.timezone` and `ReminderSchedule`; update admin + forms.
-2) Seed defaults: when creating a household, create schedules with a single daily time (e.g., 6pm) for all members; script to backfill existing households.
+2) Seed defaults: when creating a household, create schedules with a single daily time (18:00) for all members; add signals/hooks to create schedules for new members; data migration to backfill existing households/members with the default schedule.
 3) Build service helpers to read schedules, resolve tz, and fetch due/overdue chores for a window.
 4) Implement Celery task `send_scheduled_chore_digests`; wire into beat (every 5 min) and add tests for schedule matching, cooldown, and tz handling.
 5) Update `scan_due_items` to skip users with active schedules; ensure overdue expiry logic still runs.